 Weeks 2, 4, 6, and 8

 “Cardio on off days is a good idea for most people,” Bonvechio says.
-He suggests two days of cardio on non-lifting days, with one day being low intensity — say, 20 to 30 minutes of walking or biking at an easy pace—and one day being high-intensity intervals, like sprints on a hill, a bike, or flat ground for 10 to 15 minutes.
+He suggests doing cardio on 2 non-lifting days per week, with one of those days being low-intensity — say, 20–30 minutes of walking or biking at an easy pace.

-Bonvechio says that beginners can pretty much continue this workout schedule indefinitely.
+Bonvechio says beginners can pretty much continue this workout schedule indefinitely.
 Add weight with each workout, and once you can’t slap any more pounds on the bar, well, you’re not a beginner anymore!
-Looking for more?
-You can train with Bonvechio online or check out more online training programs from Eric Cressey.

 Photos by Sarah Haile.
 Shot on location at Brick New York.